Creating art, cultivating artists, and connecting community beyond the stage.

 Here at ETC, we believe in the power of artistic education and experience.
-Through collaboration with professional guest artists, recurring classes, special programs and more, we hope to expose our community to a variety of creative art forms, foster the growth and talent of current artists in our community, and inspire a whole new generation.
+Through collaboration with professional guest artists, recurring classes, special programs, and community events, we expose our community to diverse art forms, support the growth of local artists, and inspire a new generation while offering programs and events that deepen engagement with the themes and content of our productions.

 Past Workshops